Brandon-Rozek/website/content/blog/website-visible-on-the-fediverse.md

 then the service will perform a GET request at `https://brandonrozek.com/.well-known/webfinger?resource=acct:brozek@brandonrozek.com`.

-A webfinger request should return the handle of the user (the `subject`) as well as a link to its `actor`.
+A Webfinger request should return the handle of the user (the `subject`) as well as a link to its `actor`.

 ```json